Placeholder-Software/Dissonance/docs/Reference/Networking/Packet Format.md

  - Voice Data
  - Text Data

+All packets are prefixed with a 2 byte "magic number" which is 0x8bc7 - if the header does not exactly match this it is immediately dropped (even if it is a control packet).

-All packets are prefixed with a single byte which indicates which of these types the packet contains.
+Following the magic all packets are prefixed with a single byte which indicates which of these types the packet contains.
 The definition for the header bytes can be found in `Dissonance.Networking.MessageTypes`.

 Packets are built by encoding a sequence of primitive types, code for encoding/decoding the primitives can be found in `Dissonance.Networking.PacketWriter` and `Dissonance.Networking.PacketReader`.